vijaidjearam/blog/_posts/2025-01-21-glpi-agent.md

 The glpi task frequency is set to exceute once every 3 days and with the runnow parameter, the inventory is executed as soon as the software package is installed.

-To force the inventory in the local machine use the following commmand:
+To force the inventory from the client end:

 ```batch
 c:\progra~1\glpi-agent\glpi-agent --force --logger=stderr